 What is Cloud Computing?

-What is Cloud Computing?
-Cloud computing, also called Utility or On-demand Computing, is the distribution of services (technically referred to as the cloud services)—like databases, storage, servers, analytics, software, networking, and intelligence—across the Internet.
+Cloud computing, also called Utility or On-demand Computing, is the distribution of services like databases, storage, servers, analytics, software, networking, and intelligence across the Internet.

 It offers faster innovation, adaptable sources, and economies of range.
-The title cloud computing was inspired by the cloud logo/symbol that is usually utilised to symbolise the Internet in graphics.
+In fact, the title cloud computing was inspired by the cloud symbol that is utilized to symbolize the Internet.

 Types of Cloud Computing

-Public cloud services are accessible to every user and are operated by 3rd party service providers.
+Public cloud services are accessible to every user.
+They are mainly used by 3rd party service providers.
 Microsoft Azure is an example of such a cloud.

-A private cloud is a data centre or an exclusive interface that provides only to a limited user base, with specific settings and access.
-It is restricted to one or grouped individual base or organisation.
+A private cloud is a data center or an exclusive interface that provides only to a limited user base, with specific settings and access.
+It is restricted to either one individual or group organization.

 Hybrid clouds services are an amalgamation of public and private clouds.
-This technology allows applications and data to be shared between either platform.
-It engenders greater flexibility with higher deployment options, thereby helping in efficient optimisation.
+Using this technology, you can share applications and data between platforms.
+It engenders greater flexibility with higher deployment options, thereby helping in efficient optimization.

 Types of Cloud Services

-These services are segregated into 3 prime categories: Platform as a service (PaaS), Infrastructure as a service (IaaS) and Software as a service (SaaS).
+There are 3 prime categorical services.
+The 3 prime categories are – Platform as a service (PaaS), Infrastructure as a service (IaaS), and Software as a service (SaaS).

 The types of Cloud Computing Services –